-I wrote about physios and band wagons a few years ago here.
-I’ve discussed how they/we love to jump on to popular ideas without thinking critically enough and tend to get carried away, and as expected this is still happening.
-There now appears to be a new band wagon emerging which is causing me some angst and frustration, and you may be surprised to hear me trying to get off it.
-This band wagon is the increasing rise of criticising orthopaedic surgery.
+I wrote about physios and band wagons a few years ago here and discussed how we love to jump on to popular ideas without thinking enough and tend to get carried away, and as expected this is still happening.
+There is now a new band wagon which many therapists are jumping on to and which is causing me some angst and frustration, and you may be surprised to hear me defending it.
+This band wagon is the increasing number of therapists criticising orthopaedic surgery.

-This band wagon has gained some serious momentum over the last few months in light of some online social media campaigns such as the asinine #GetPT1st as well as some publications of some research that has demonstrated no difference between some orthopaedic surgeries and placebo.
+Challenging and criticising orthopaedic surgery has gained some serious momentum over the last few months in light of some online social media campaigns as well as some research that has demonstrated no difference between some orthopaedic surgeries and placebo.
 Things such as arthroscopy for knee osteoarthritis (ref) or meniscal debridement (ref), spinal surgery for osteoporotic vertebral fractures (ref), and a very recent study published in BJSM on shoulder labrum repairs (ref) and another soon to be published on shoulder acromion decompressions (ref).

-Now don’t misunderstand me this research asks a lot of questions about orthopaedic surgery, and a lot of orthopaedic surgery does need to take a good long hard look at what it does and how it does it, and damn you all to hell for making me write this post defending it.
-However, I need to get a few points cleared up about the increasing criticism directed towards orthopaedic surgery and the surgeons who perform it due to some ridiculous remarks made by some idiots out there.
+Now don’t misunderstand me this research is important to discuss and promote and asks a lot of difficult questions about orthopaedic surgery, and a lot of orthopaedic surgery does need to take a good long hard look at what it does and how it does it, and damn you all to hell for making me write this post defending it.
+However, I need to get a few things cleared up about the increasing criticism directed towards orthopaedic surgery and the surgeons who perform it due to some ridiculous remarks made by some idiots out there.

-First there have been some claims that ALL elective orthopaedic surgery is placebo.
+Firstly, there have been some claims that ALL elective orthopaedic surgery is placebo.
 This is complete and utter nonsense.
 There is no evidence of this at all.
 As mentioned there is ‘growing‘ evidence that ‘some‘ orthopaedic surgery has no significant difference in outcomes when compared to sham surgery.
-But this is not generalisable to all other surgery.
-It also isn’t infallible or conclusive evidence, these intriguing studies need to be reproduced and double checked before we can conclude with any certainty and conviction that there is no difference.
+But this is not generalizable to all other surgery.
+It also isn’t infallible or conclusive evidence, these intriguing studies need to be reproduced before we can conclude with any certainty and conviction that there is no difference.

-Now I do believe that there is likely to be a very strong placebo effect with all of these orthopaedic trimming, shaving, suturing, and repairing procedures, but there are undoubtably times when it does do more than a placebo to bring two pieces of anatomy closer together, or even move them further apart and allow natural history to do the rest.
+I do believe that there is likely to be very strong placebo effects with these orthopaedic trimming, shaving, suturing, and repairing procedures, but there are undoubtedly times when it does do more than placebo to bring two pieces of broken anatomy closer together, or even move them further apart and allow natural history to do the rest.

 Surgery doesn’t work!

 The next ridiculous claim being made is that orthopaedic surgery doesn’t work.
-What complete and utter nonsense again.
-Yes its not perfect, yes there are failures, but to say orthopaedic surgery doesn’t work is hogwash and often said by those who have misinterpreted the research.
+What complete and utter nonsense this is again.
+Yes it’s not perfect, yes there are failures, but to say orthopaedic surgery doesn’t work is hogwash and often said by those who have misinterpreted the research.
 Even the placebo surgery trials show that orthopaedic surgery works, just not for the reasons originally thought.
-Why people get better after placebo surgery just as well as those that have ‘true’ surgery is intriguing and due to many factors and is for discussing in a completely different blog or three!
+Why people get better after placebo surgery just as well as those that have ‘true’ surgery is intriguing and due to many factors and is for a completely different blog or three!

 However, watching some therapists using these placebo surgery studies with glee to demonstrate how surgery is ‘ONLY’ a placebo need to be very careful about throwing stones in glass houses.
-All the therapies, including physiotherapy have shockingly little to no placebo controlled studies to compare how much of what they/we do is ‘ONLY’ a placebo.
+All the therapies, including physiotherapy, have shockingly little to no placebo controlled studies to compare how much of what /we do is ‘ONLY’ a placebo.
 As much as I am an advocate for physios giving simple advice, education, and increasing exercise and activity in all we see, I have no doubt that people get better despite our interventions.
-Its called natural history and regression to the mean.
+It’s called natural history and regression to the mean.
 Deal with it!

 Can’t cut pain out!

-The unfortunate truth for us therapists is that if our interventions were any better at managing these issues then many patients would not end up seeking other options.
-Now I know a lot of therapists do great jobs and many are also in difficult positions, pushed for time, resources, and patients dont always want to do what we ask of them, but as I said we have recognise our limitations as well as those of our surgical colleagues
+The unfortunate truth for us therapists is that if we and our interventions were any better at managing these issues many patients would not seek surgery.
+Now I know a lot of therapists do great jobs and many are in difficult positions, pushed for time, resources, and patients don’t always want to do what we ask of them, but as I said we have to recognise our limitations as well as those of our surgical colleagues

-So in summary, some orthopaedic surgery is coming under the spot light in how it helps patients and this is a good thing.
+So in summary, some orthopaedic surgery is coming under the spot light in how it works and this is a good thing.
 But seeing some jump onto the ‘all orthopaedic surgery is bad‘ band wagon is not a good thing.
-Finally its repugnant to see and hear some of the accusations and claims made about our orthopaedic colleagues.
-This just needs to stop, its only harmful to future collaborations and progress.
+Finally, it’s repugnant to see and hear some of the accusations and claims made about our orthopaedic colleagues.
+This just needs to stop, it’s only harmful to future collaborations and progress.
 There is no surgery OR therapy, there is no surgeon OR therapist, there is no us OR them, there is just us!

 As always thanks for reading